Civlac/SRWLED-Wiki/Running-Sound-Reactive-WLED.md

 1. From the main screen, click on "TO THE CONTROLS!"
 1. Select the "Effects" tab.
 1. Select an effect mode, i.e. "Bpm".
-1. Adjust overall brightness, speed and intensity/fade rate.
+1. Adjust overall brightness, speed, and intensity/fade rate.
 1. Select the "Colors" tab.
 1. Select one of the palettes, such as "Beach".
 1. Select the "Favorites" tab.